 Maybe it's not an 8,600 sq foot dream home.
 Maybe it's your dream car.
 Or sending all your kids to college.
 Or studying abroad.
 Or traveling.
 Or funding your own non-profit.
 Or having a family.
 Or paying cash for your dream boat.
 No dream is too big, and there is absolutely NOTHING wrong with success.
 The more success you have, the more ability you have to help your family, and others.

-I encourage everyone to write down your big picture goals, then work backwards to figure out what you need to do TODAY to make those goals (dreams) happen.
+I encourage everyone to write down your big-picture goals, then work backward to figure out what you need to do TODAY to make those goals (dreams) happen.
 Because it will most likely take years, even decades, but the path you start out on to get there can't be accidental; it has to be calculated and defined.
 Sure, circumstances play a role.
 But only in part.
-You won't want to hear this, but excuses are often what holds us back from getting everything we want, whatever that is.
+You won't want to hear this, but excuses are often what hold us back from getting everything we want, whatever that is.